Introduction: Jim Plouffe

 He’s now planning to expand interstate with a Brisbane-based office for Helping Heroes and Community Assist on the cards.

 While balancing Helping Heroes and Community Assist, Craig has also been involved in the RSL SA and SA Government Veteran Health Advisory Council.
-He’s also help shaped policy on the Department of Veterans Affairs rehabilitation entitlements and decision-making.
+He’s also helped shape policy on the Department of Veterans Affairs rehabilitation entitlements and decision-making.

 The Social Impact Award is presented by Community Corporate.